Experienced Divorce and Family Law Representation

 The mediation process can begin at various points during a divorce, either voluntarily or as a result of a referral from the judge overseeing your case.
 Mediators can be court-appointed or chosen by the individuals involved, and they help spouses negotiate aspects such as parenting plans, financial settlements, and spousal support.

 Preparation for Mediation: Before the first meeting, parties work with their family law mediation attorneys to gather important financial documents and other necessary papers.
 The initial meeting typically includes both spouses and the mediator.
-During this meeting, the mediator might present ground rules in a document called an “agreement to mediate,” explain the process, and have the parties sign required documents.
+During this meeting, the mediator might present ground rules in a document called an “agreement to mediate,” explain the process and have the parties sign required documents.
 Each spouse then has the opportunity to make an opening statement to explain their perspective on key issues.

 Mediation Techniques: Depending on whether the opening statements lead to productive conversation or hostility, the mediator might encourage continued discussion or separate the parties into different rooms, a technique known as “private caucuses.”
 In this method, the mediator shuttles between each spouse’s room, conveying offers and demands.
 If the spouses are particularly hostile and unable to be in the same room, the mediator might start with private caucuses to help each side remain calm and focused on reaching a reasonable settlement.

 Outcomes of Mediation: There is no requirement for divorce mediation to continue until all matters are settled.
-Parties may leave with everything resolved, some matters settled, or no agreement at all.
+Parties may leave with everything resolved, some matters settled or no agreement at all.
 If a settlement is reached, the mediator will draft a settlement agreement for both parties to sign.
 This legal contract binds the spouses to its obligations and can become part of the final divorce decree.
 Any unresolved issues may be left for a collaborative divorce or traditional litigation.

 Advantages Of Mediation